-- Optimized photos for social media: The social warfare plugin allows you to control the picture and description that preloads when someone uses the social share icons on your posts.
-It also gives optimized sizes for sharing on social networks.
+- Optimized photos for social media: The social pug plugin allows you to control the picture and description that preloads when someone uses the social share icons on your posts.
+It also gives optimized sizes for sharing on social networks

 - SEO: Use the Yoast SEO plugin to guide you through optimizing your post for SEO.
-Another trick to finding relevant keywords is to use Google’s keyword planning tool which is part of Google AdWords.
-Read: 5 Easy SEO Tips to Increase Blog Traffic
+Another trick to finding relevant keywords is to use Google Trends.

 Free editing software: